- Feature Links

 Novel Coronavirus (COVID-19)

-The City of San Gabriel continues to address the ongoing COVID-19 pandemic by modifying its operations and by adhering to health guidelines outlined by the County of Los Angeles.
-This page includes information about restrictions outlined under the County of Los Angeles’ Safer at Home order as well as information on the gradual reopening of our community.
+As a result of the ongoing COVID-19 pandemic, we are modifying our operations by adhering to health guidelines set by the County of Los Angeles.
+This page contains information about the latest County of Los Angeles health order and how it impacts our community.

 Roadmap to Recovery